Who Will Own the Marketplace During and After the 2020 Crisis: Lending Market Predictions

 Credit Sesame lives by the tagline, Your Financial Growth Starts Here.
 The product tracks credit scores, and provides educational tools on money management.
 Then it uses customer insights to deliver personalized offers.
 The program improves the client’s credit score in the short-term, which allows them to take advantage of additional credit in the long-term.
 They enjoy the safety and security of knowing they always have access to extra money when they need it.

 SoFi promotes student loans, but it specializes in the unique needs of university students and new graduates.
 The SoFi Career Advisory Group helps these young people manage their career path and income potential more effectively.
 They host happy hours, informational events, and local dinners where members can network and make valuable business connections.
 This group partners with young borrowers in order to prime the pump for upsell and cross-sell opportunities beyond the initial student loan.

 Dave is a cuddly teddy bear in preppy glasses who can Outsmart Overdrafts.
 The program uses open banking APIs to flag upcoming payments that would cause an overdraft on the checking account.
 The red flag notice includes an optional payday loan (at 0% APR) to cover the payment.
 Dave’s clients stay current with their financial obligations.
 Plus, they avoid penalty fees on their checking account, and protect their credit rating.
 All without paying any interest on the overdraft protection.
 Not bad for a teddy bear in glasses.

 One of the most important aspects of any product or service is user experience (UX).
 A number of research studies have found that the key to financial services brand differentiation is an improved customer experience with less friction.
-As you plan for 2020 you’ll want to make sure these three UX features are part of your foundation:
+As you plan for the next decade, you’ll want to make sure these three UX features are part of your foundation:

 - Ensure your system is fast, easy, and safe, by automating application submission, credit scoring, account onboarding, and payments processing.